mrjamiebowman-blog/Docker-Compose-Minecraft/README.md

 # Docker Compose: Minecraft (Windows)
-This is a docker compose tutorial / intro to docker is for setting up a spigot Minecraft server running on a Windows host machine.
+This is a docker compose / intro to docker tutorial for setting up a Minecraft spigot server.

 This is built on the `itzg/minecraft-server` docker image.